Gamma Scientific History

-Since 1961, Gamma Scientific has offered the world’s most comprehensive selection of instrumentation for optical radiation measurement.
-Gamma Scientific was founded in San Diego by Harold Field and Royal Akin.
+Gamma Scientific was founded in San Diego, California in 1961 by Harold Field and Royal Akin.
 Harold Field had been an executive at Stromberg Carlson and Royal Akin a researcher at the Visibility Laboratory of the University of California San Diego.
-It was their vision to furnish customers with instruments dedicated to accuracy, versatility and ease of operation.
-Gamma Scientific continues to be a technology pioneer, setting pace with such innovations as computer-controlled light measurement systems, radiometers without controls and tri-color photomultiplier/detector assemblies.
-From the beginning, modularity has been the cornerstone of the Gamma Scientific product line.
-This way, instruments can be purchased for one specific application and then expanded as future needs require.
-This modularity allows the user to select the optimum geometric configuration to suit a specific task without compromising accuracy.
+It was their vision to furnish customers with instruments dedicated to accuracy, versatility and ease of operation in the area of light measurement.

 Early Growth in Optical Radiation Measurements

-Throughout the 1960s Gamma grew by adding products to fill each need in laboratory equipment for optical radiation measurements (ORM).
-These included lamp standards for flux, illuminance, irradiance, spectral irradiance and luminance, as well as low light level sources for the characterization of sensitivity and resolution of early night vision devices.
-The invention of small optical fibers built into microscope eyepieces which allowed optical energy sampling of small areas in the magnified image plane provided the basis for instrument families to measure very small spots of light emissions and luminance profiles of an electron beam on Cathode Ray Tube displays.
-The electronics and use of very sensitive photomultiplier detectors allowed Gamma Scientific to build a unique niche in the developing semiconductor manufacturing market.
+Throughout the 1960s Gamma Scientific grew its product portfolio by adding lamp-based sources as standards for flux, illuminance, irradiance, spectral irradiance and luminance, as well as low light level sources for the characterization of sensitivity and resolution of early night vision devices.
+The advent of optical fibers built into microscope eyepieces led to instrument families capable of measuring very small spots of light, including those created by an electron beam on Cathode Ray Tube displays.
+This competency in ultra-sensitive photomultiplier detectors allowed Gamma Scientific to build a unique niche in the developing semiconductor manufacturing market.

 Highway Safety Retroreflection, Head Up Displays (HUD) and Faster Spectroradiometric Measurements